- Projected enrollment for the 2020-2021 school year

-September 26th – Dads’ Club Social Night
+February 27th – Dads’ Club Social Night

 Please join the Dads’ Club for a social gathering and a beer!
 We will hang out, talk, and discuss some of the upcoming school events and how the Dads’ Club will take part.
-The gathering will be at the Kensington Circus Pub on 389 Colusa Ave. at 8:30pm.
+The gathering will be at the Kensington Circus Pub on 389 Colusa Ave. at 8:00pm.

-October 24th – Dads’ Club General Meeting
+April 23rd – Dads’ Club General Meeting

 - About Site Council

 The School Site Council (SSC) is composed of the school principal and 8-10 parents, teachers and other staff selected by their peers, representing all segments of the school community for the common goal of supporting student success.
 The SSC does this by developing and monitoring the implementation of the school’s plan known as the Single Plan for Student Achievement.
 The SSC also determines how certain funds received by the school for this purpose should be spent.